fathnas589/ODIN/README.md

 											AI-Powered FAQ System
+											AI-Powered FAQ Management System

+ODIN Technologies – Developer Assessment Task

-~Project Overview
+Project Overview

-This project is a full-stack web application developed as part of the ODIN Technologies – Developer Assessment Task.
+The AI-Powered FAQ Management System is a full-stack web application developed as part of the ODIN Technologies Developer Assessment Task.

-The objective of the application is to help businesses efficiently manage Frequently Asked Questions (FAQs) and improve the quality of answers using AI assistance.
-The system allows users to add, view, edit, delete, and search FAQs, along with an optional feature to rewrite answers using an AI model.
+The main objective of this project is to help organizations efficiently manage Frequently Asked Questions (FAQs) while also improving the quality of answers through optional AI assistance.
+The application allows users to add, view, edit, delete, and search FAQs, making content management simple and effective.

-The application is designed to be simple, user-friendly, and easy to understand, while still being scalable for future enhancements.
+An AI-based rewrite feature is included to enhance the clarity and professionalism of answers.
+This feature is optional and designed to assist users rather than replace manual input.
+The overall system is intentionally kept simple, user-friendly, and easy to extend for future improvements.

-~Features Implemented
+Features Implemented
 Landing Page

-Displays the project title “AI-Powered Support Knowledge Base” Shows a short description explaining the purpose of the application Includes a “Go to FAQ Dashboard” button for navigation FAQ Dashboard
+Displays the project title: “AI-Powered Support Knowledge Base”

+Provides a short description explaining the purpose of the application

+Includes a button to navigate to the FAQ Dashboard

+FAQ Dashboard

-Displays all FAQs in a clean and structured table format Shows Question, Answer, and Actions
+Displays all FAQs in a structured table format

+Shows the Question, Answer, and available Actions

-Includes a search bar to filter FAQs by question text Provides an Add FAQ button to create new entries
+Includes a search bar to filter FAQs based on question text

+Provides an option to add new FAQs

 FAQ Management (CRUD Operations)
 Add FAQ

-Opens a modal with input fields for question and answer Edit FAQ
+Opens a modal with input fields for question and answer

+Validation ensures both fields are filled before saving

+Edit FAQ

-Opens a pre-filled modal allowing updates to existing FAQs Delete FAQ
+Opens a modal pre-filled with the selected FAQ data

+Allows users to update existing FAQs easily

+Delete FAQ

-Requires user confirmation before deletion
+Requires user confirmation before deletion to prevent accidental data loss

-Validation
-Both question and answer fields are mandatory before saving AI Rewrite Feature
+AI Rewrite Feature

 Available inside the Add/Edit FAQ modal

-Sends the current answer to the backend for processing Uses an AI model to rewrite the answer in a clearer and more professional tone The rewritten content replaces the existing answer but remains editable This feature is optional and does not affect normal CRUD operations ~Technology Stack Used
+Sends the current answer to the backend for processing

+Uses an AI model to rewrite the answer in a clearer and more professional tone

+The rewritten answer replaces the existing text but remains fully editable

+This feature is optional and does not affect standard CRUD functionality

+Technology Stack
 Frontend

 React.js with TypeScript

 Axios for API communication

 Inline CSS for simple and readable styling

 Backend

+Node.js

-Node.js with Express.js
+Express.js

-RESTful API design using standard HTTP methods ~Database
+RESTful API architecture using standard HTTP methods

-SQLite database
+Database

+SQLite for lightweight local storage

-Prisma ORM for database schema management and queries AI Integration
+Prisma ORM for database schema management and queries

+AI Integration

 OpenAI API for rewriting FAQ answers

-Secure API key management using environment variables Project Folder Structure
+API key handled securely using environment variables

-Copy code
+Project Folder Structure
 odin/
 │
 ├── backend/